Mazingira Day in Kenya in 2025

 Summary

-Utamaduni Day celebrates Kenya's cultural diversity and provides a platform for Kenyans to appreciate the over 44 ethnic groups in the country.
-The celebration also fosters national unity and cohesion, promotes the spirit of service and volunteerism, and marks a shift in focus from honouring an individual to celebrating the rich cultural diversity that defines Kenya.
+Utamaduni Day celebrated Kenya's cultural diversity and provided a platform for Kenyans to appreciate the over 44 ethnic groups in the country.
+The celebration also fostered national unity and cohesion, promoted the spirit of service and volunteerism, and marked a shift in focus from honouring an individual to celebrating the rich cultural diversity that defines Kenya.

 Daniel Arap Moi was the second president of Kenya and the country's longest-serving head of state, ruling from 1973 - 2002.